feophan/tenguesta_ngoldorinwa/docs/syntx/case/loc.md

 The figure is located close to the ground.
 ```

 The exact position therefore is either not relevant, or easily accessible through context.
-The use of a specific spatial adpositions, like `mi` *in* or `to` *on* (&rarr; TBD), emphasizes the particulars of the relation and can highlight any deviations from the default assumption, thus serving to cancel unwarranted implicatures:
+The use of specific spatial adpositions, like `mi` *in* or `to` *on* (&rarr; TBD), emphasizes the particulars of the relation and can highlight any deviations from the default assumption, thus serving to cancel unwarranted implicatures:

 ```text
 a.
 The figure is in contact with the ground.